Scene Based Synthetic Dataset Generation#

 spawn_height += bb_cache.ComputeLocalBound(box_prim).GetRange().GetSize()[2] * 1.1

-box_rigid_prim = RigidPrim(
+box_rigid_prim = RigidPrim(prim_path=str(box_prim.GetPrimPath()))

 box_rigid_prim.enable_rigid_body_physics()

-# Register rigid prim with the scene
+# Cache the rigid prim

 # Reset the world to handle the physics of the newly created rigid prims